clarke-99/leetcode_challenges/Medium/2 Keys Keyboard/Description.md

 ## Approach

-To solve this problem efficiently, we use a method based on the highest prime factors of the number n.
+To solve this problem efficiently, we use a method based on the highest prime factors of the number `n`.
 The key insight is that the number of operations required to reach exactly `n` characters 'A' is related to the prime factorisation of `n`.

 1. **Prime Factorisation**
    - To determine the minimum number of operations; break down the problem by finding the prime factors of `n`.